Jiayin Group (NASDAQ:JFIN) Announces Earnings Results, Beats Estimates By $0.93 EPS

-Jiayin Group (NASDAQ:JFIN) posted its quarterly earnings results on Tuesday.
-The company reported $2.36 EPS for the quarter, beating the Zacks’ consensus estimate of $1.43 by $0.93, Fidelity Earnings reports.
-Jiayin Group had a negative return on equity of 61.27% and a net margin of 23.09%.
+Jiayin Group (NASDAQ:JFIN) announced its earnings results on Tuesday.
+The company reported $2.36 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $1.43 by $0.93, Fidelity Earnings reports.
+Jiayin Group had a net margin of 23.09% and a negative return on equity of 61.27%.

-A number of research analysts recently issued reports on the stock.
-Zacks Investment Research cut shares of Jiayin Group from a “buy” rating to a “hold” rating in a research note on Wednesday, August 11th.
-Roth Capital raised their price objective on Jiayin Group from $9.25 to $10.40 and gave the company a “buy” rating in a research note on Tuesday, June 8th.
+A number of brokerages recently issued reports on JFIN.
+Roth Capital increased their target price on shares of Jiayin Group from $9.25 to $10.40 and gave the company a “buy” rating in a research report on Tuesday, June 8th.
+Zacks Investment Research downgraded shares of Jiayin Group from a “buy” rating to a “hold” rating in a report on Wednesday, August 11th.

 Jiayin Group Company Profile